google/WebFundamentals/src/content/en/updates/2017/02/improved-add-to-home-screen.md

    Dev](https://play.google.com/store/apps/details?id=com.chrome.dev) or [Chrome
    Beta](https://play.google.com/store/apps/details?id=com.chrome.beta) from the
    Play Store if you don't have it already.
-1. Enable improved add to Home screen.
+1. Enable improved add to home screen.
 These steps are only needed during the developer preview.
     1. Open chrome://flags in Chrome dev and enable the flag `#enable-improved-a2hs` ("Find in page" in the triple-dot menu is helpful